Hello Friends,

 “They say a picture is worth a thousand words.
 If only that picture would tell you the whole story.
 As challenges abound, one perfectly imperfect family chooses to Pause, to Breathe, and to Pivot.
 Together their determination is Powered by the Pivot.
 When love and support is Enough.

 See the video, the trailer for Enough is under the NEWS tab.
+The film is an depth process which takes much more time and consideration than initially anticipated.

 With peace, love & gratitude,